siddharth997-png/siddharth997-png/README.md

 ## 🙋‍♂️ Some hightlights about me

-- 🔭 I’m currently using the **MERN Stack** to build beautiful and functional websites.
+- 🔭 I’m currently working in **Amazon Web Services - Aurora Storage** as a Software Development Engineer.

 - 👯 Winner of **[CodeX 2020](./CodeX2020_1stPrize_Certificate.jpeg)**